Fed's Stein puts focus on September as time to assess QE3

 "Stein's remarks cannot be lightly dismissed and raise risks that some on the committee may have already essentially decided on September," said Michael Feroli, chief U.S. economist at JP Morgan in New York.

-Lacker also put September in focus, saying the Fed meeting that month "is certainly a candidate" for when the Fed could first reduce its pace of buying, though he said that economic data would be key.
+Lacker also put September in focus, saying the Fed meeting that month "is certainly a candidate" for when the Fed could first reduce its pace of buying, though he stressed it would depend on the data.

 Nearly half of the economists polled by Reuters this month expect the Fed to start reducing the pace of asset purchases in September.